Skip to main content

 How long does the game last?

-Play the family story game for as long as you like.
-There’s no set endpoint.
-One round per person takes about 15 minutes, or you can keep playing all evening.
-Most families end up playing longer than they thought they would.
+Play for as long as you like, there’s no set endpoint.
+One round per person takes about 15 minutes, or you can keep going all evening.
+Most families end up playing longer than they planned to.

 Can I save or share the questions?

 Yes.
-You can bookmark any question that leads to a good conversation by clicking the icon on each card.
-At the end of the family story game, your bookmarked questions will appear and can be copied with one click.
-Share buttons let you send the game link to friends and family on WhatsApp, Facebook, or by copying the link.
+Bookmark any question that leads to a good conversation by tapping the icon on the card.
+At the end of the game your bookmarked questions appear and can be copied with one click.
+Share buttons let you send the game link to family and friends on WhatsApp, Facebook, or by copying the link.

 What is Simirity?

-Simirity is a private family journal and the platform that hosts this family story game.
-It helps families save the stories that come up in conversations like these, whether in words, voice, photos, or video.
-You can explore a demo family account to see how it looks without signing up.
+Simirity is a private family journal and the platform that hosts this game.
+It helps families save the stories that come up in conversations like these, whether in words, voice, photos or video.
+You can explore a demo family account to see how it looks, no sign-up needed.